konclude/Konclude/Readme.md

 ```
 make
 ```
 has to be executed/called.
-Note that you may have to adapt the paths to the Redland libraries in the 'Konclude.pro' file.
-If you have docker installed, then you may simply use the provided docker images for building Konclude (which download/install all dependent libraries, compile Konclude and create a statically linked binary).
+Note that you may have to adapt the paths to the Redland libraries in the `Konclude.pro` file.
+If you have docker installed, then you may simply use the provided docker images [9] for building Konclude (which download/install all dependent libraries, compile Konclude and create a statically linked binary).
 For this, go into the KoncludeDocker' directory and run the following command:
 ```
 ./build_release.sh
 ```
-For more details for building with docker, see also 'KoncludeDocker/README.md'.
+For more details for building with docker, see also `KoncludeDocker/README.md`.

 Setting up Konclude for building/compiling with Visual Studio 2015/2017:
 - Make sure that Qt is installed and the environment variable QTDIR is set to the QT directory
 - Install the QT VS Tools/Package extension for Visual Studio (enables more comfortable debugging)
 - Copy the QT DLLs (Qt5Networkd.dll, Qt5Network.dll, Qt5Xmld.dll, Qt5Xml.dll, Qt5Cored.dll, Qt5Core.dll) into the root directory of Konclude

+For MacOS, the Redland RDF Libraries are currently not integrated/tested, i.e., you may want to use/compile the `KoncludeWithoutRedland.pro` project.
+The executable can be found under `./release/Konclude.app/Contents/MacOS/Konclude`.